Bascil/sms_shortcode_application/README.md

 ```
 4. Go to "https://account.africastalking.com/".
 Create an account then click on the `Go to Sandbox App` button

-5. In your sandbox account under USSD > Create Channel , pick a shared service code  such as `*384*` and a channel such as 1100 i.e `*384*1100#` (Be sure to take a unique channel which is not taken already)

-6. Configure your SMS callback URL for incoming messages (`SMS Callback URLs > Incoming Messages` ) e.g http://www.example.com/folder_name/sms.php then click `Submit`.
+5. Configure your SMS callback URL for incoming messages (`SMS Callback URLs > Incoming Messages` ) e.g http://www.example.com/folder_name/sms.php then click `Submit`.
 This assumes you are working from a live server whose domain name is example.com.Replace the domain name with your own.

-7. If working from localhost you can set up a `Ngrok` server or `Localtunnel` to expose your localhost to the internet.
+6. If working from localhost you can set up a `Ngrok` server or `Localtunnel` to expose your localhost to the internet.
 Use the temporary URL provided as your callback e.g  http://6a71f5ec.ngrok.io/folder_name/ussd.php.
 This only works when the computer is on and connected to the internet.
 If using `Ngrok` free package this address may change every 8 hours.
 You could opt for a paid version at 5 US dollars a month.

-8. Go to `Settings > API key` and enter your password to generate an API key.
+7. Go to `Settings > API key` and enter your password to generate an API key.
 Look for a file named `config.php` and set your username as `sandbox` and the api key as the one you have generated.

-9. Configure an test SMS shortcode(mine was 25551).
+8. Configure an test SMS shortcode(mine was 25551).
 This will be used for SMS messages allow you to interact with `Africa's Talking` SMS APIs.
 Go to `Shortcodes > Create Shortcode` to create an SMS shortcode for testing.

 ### Usage